Tell Us If You Like These 154 African Food Recipes.

 Fufu recipe.

-Fufu is a staple food common in many countries in Africa.
+Fufu is a staple food typical in many countries in Africa.
 The traditional method is to boil starchy food crops like cassava, yams or plantains and cocoyams and then pound them into a dough-like consistency.

 Ingredients